Hub-OS/website/static/tech-yap/posts/2024-04-09-pointer-alternatives-for-rollback.md

 While we seemed to just be talking about shared mutability, borrow checking, and ownership.
 We incidentally solved the rollback issue.
 We can back up our sprite slots list into a state history, and our sprites are referring to their parents using an index / offset that works with any of those lists to get the data of those sprites at the correct point in time.

 The pattern we ended up with to replace shared pointers, works perfectly to solve a rollback problem.
-It's one way Rust makes easy problems hard, and hard problems easy.
+It's one way Rust incidentally made our hard problems easy, even if it made some easy problems harder.

 A big part of verifying our code works with rollback is being careful with Cell / RefCell like structures, something that we will already be using sparingly.